Sampada2110/Healthcare-Data-Management/README.md

 -request tracing not working as expected

 ### Future Improvements
--Implementing Distributed cache using Redis.
+- Implementing Distributed cache using Redis.
--Rate limiting or Resiliency: yet to be implemented
+- Rate limiting or Resiliency: yet to be implemented
--Security: Add refresh token flow, revoke access tokens, and validate JWT expiry & audience.
+- Security: Add refresh token flow, revoke access tokens, and validate JWT expiry & audience.
--Scalability: Use Redis-backed gateway rate limiting and distributed cache for user/session data.
+- Scalability: Use Redis-backed gateway rate limiting and distributed cache for user/session data.
--Observability: Integrate Prometheus + Grafana for metrics, circuit breaker dashboards.
+- Observability: Integrate Prometheus + Grafana for metrics, circuit breaker dashboards.
--Multitenancy: Use schema-per-tenant or partitioned data model with tenant isolation.
+- Multitenancy: Use schema-per-tenant or partitioned data model with tenant isolation.
--Load Testing: Run JMeter or Gatling test to validate 100 concurrent users within 1s SLA.
+- Load Testing: Run JMeter or Gatling test to validate 100 concurrent users within 1s SLA.
--CI/CD: Setup GitHub Actions or Jenkins pipelines.
+- CI/CD: Setup GitHub Actions or Jenkins pipelines.
--Containerization: Dockerize each service and use Kubernetes for orchestration.
+- Containerization: Dockerize each service and use Kubernetes for orchestration.